Sloth bear: Dietary habits

 Sloth bears are expert hunters of termites, ants, and bees, which they locate by smell.
 On arriving at a mound, they scrape at the structure with their claws until they reach the large combs at the bottom of the galleries, and disperse the soil with violent puffs.
 The termites are then sucked up through the muzzle, producing a sucking sound which can be heard 180 m away.
 Their sense of smell is strong enough to detect grubs 3 ft below ground.
 Unlike other bears, they do not congregate in feeding groups.
-Sloth bears may supplement their diets with fruit, plant matter, carrion, and very rarely other mammals.
-In March and April, they eat the fallen petals of mowha trees and are partial to mangoes, maize, sugar cane, jackfruit, and the pods of the golden shower tree.
-Sloth bears are extremely fond of honey.
+Sloth bears diets can include fruit, plant matter, carrion, and very rarely other mammals.
+In March and April, they eat the fallen petals of mahua trees with their diets including a range of fruits including mangoes, maize, sugar cane, jackfruit, and the pods of the golden shower tree.
+Sloth bears also eat honey liberally.
 When feeding their cubs, sows are reported to regurgitate a mixture of half-digested jack fruit, wood apples, and pieces of honeycomb.
 This sticky substance hardens into a dark yellow, circular, bread-like mass which is fed to the cubs.
 This "bear's bread" is considered a delicacy by some of India's natives.
-Rarely, Sloth bears can become addicted to sweets in hotel waste, visiting rubbish bins, even inside populated towns, all year long.
+Rarely, sloth bears can become addicted to sweets in hotel waste, visiting rubbish bins, even inside populated towns, all year long.
 Their diet includes animal flesh.
+Sloth bear diet shows strong seasonal shifts, with plant-related foods (e.g. fruits) dominating winter diets and insects (termites and ants) dominating their summer diets in the Aravalli hills of Rajasthan.
+Sloth bears in Rajasthan showed flexibility in their diets.
+The occurrence of Cassia fistula and Lantana camara seeds was correlated to the abundance of these two plants during winter, suggesting that sloth bears ate fruits of these two plants where available.
+Sloth bears also displayed moderate selectivity of several plants during summer including Cassia fistula, Diospyros melanoxylon, Ficus religiosa and Grewia flavescens, suggesting some active selection of fruits by sloth bears.